-You know that throwing out an old mattress pad with the trash isn’t the greenest of choices.
-Plus, it’s against city ordinance in some areas, which can earn you a ticket for illegal dumping along with a hefty fine.
+As you may already know, throwing out an old mattress topper or pad in the trash isn’t the greenest of choices.
+Plus, it’s against city ordinance in some areas, which can earn you a ticket for illegal dumping, along with a hefty fine.

-Whether you’re upgrading to a more luxurious mattress pad or the one you have now is just plain worn out, you want to make sure you’re disposing of your mattress pad in the most responsible way you can.
+Whether you’re making some simple home improvements with an upgrade to a more luxurious mattress pad or the one you have now is just worn out, you want to make sure you’re disposing of your mattress topper in the most responsible way you can.

-So, we’ve shared some ways you can get rid of your old foam mattress topper that are good for the environment and great for your wallet.
+So we’ve shared some ways you can recycle the foam mattress topper that are good for the environment and great for your wallet.

 Got an old mattress to throw out?BOOK A PICKUP ❯

-This can lead to the release of hydrogen cyanide, isocyanates, and flame retardants, all of which have a very negative impact on the surrounding environment.
+When old memory foam mattress toppers are left in a landfill or dumped somewhere, they start to decompose.
+This can lead to the release of hydrogen cyanide, isocyanates, and flame retardants, all of which have a very negative impact on our planet.

-For this reason, it’s important for you to make an effort to recycle your lightly used mattress topper by giving it to friends, family, or anyone else who may want it.
+For this reason, it’s important for you to make an effort to recycle your used memory foam mattress topper by giving it to friends, family, or anyone else who may want it.

 If your mattress topper isn’t in such great condition, you should drop it off at a local recycling center or salvage it by repurposing the materials with a little bit of creativity.